Doctors Note Logo

 Retirement Stress?
 How Anxiety Affects Your Body & Next Steps

-Retirement stress and anxiety can trigger real body changes that affect blood pressure, heart health, digestion, sleep, muscle tension, mood, and yes, can contribute to erectile dysfunction at 65 by impairing blood flow and hormone balance.
+Retirement stress and anxiety trigger measurable physical changes that affect blood pressure, heart health, digestion, sleep, muscle tension, and mood.
+These same stress responses can contribute to erectile dysfunction (ED) at 65 by impairing blood flow and disrupting hormone balance.

 answer background